Fakhr-un-Nisa

-Fakhr-un-Nisa Shuhdah Umm Muhammad al-Baghdadiyyah or Shuhdah al-Baghdadiyyah (died 1112) was a Kurdish scholar, muhaddith and a calligrapher.
+Fakhr-un-Nisa Shuhdah Umm Muhammad al-Baghdadiyyah or Shuhdah al-Baghdadiyyah (died 1112) was a scholar, muhaddith and a calligrapher.
 Shuhdha was called "the calligrapher, the pride of womanhood, a muhaddithah (female of muhaddith) of Iraq with a high Isnad."

 Name

 Her full name stands Fakhr-un-Nisa Shuhdah Umm Muhammad bint Abu Nasr.
-Fakhr-un-Nisa, in Arabic means the "Glory of Womanhood."
-She was titled Shuhdah al-Baghdadiyyah or the "Writer of Baghdad" and al Katibah, or the female scriber.
+Fakhr-un-Nisa, in Arabic, means the "Glory of Womanhood."
+She was titled Shuhdah al-Baghdadiyyah, or the "Writer of Baghdad" and al Katibah, or “the female scriber”.

 Early life and education

 Fakhr-un-Nisa Shuhdah was born in early 11th century in the Iranian city of Dinawar to Abu Nasr Ahmad ibn al-Faraj al-Dinawari (d.574).
 Her great-grandfather had been a dealer in needles, and thus acquired the soubriquet al-Ibri'.
-But was her father who had acquired a passion for hadith, and managed to study it with several masters of the subject.
+But it was her father who had acquired a passion for hadith, and managed to study it with several masters of the subject.
 Abiding the Sunnah, he himself gave his daughter a sound academic education, ensuring that she studied under many traditionists of accepted reputation.

 Fakhr-un-Nisa then studied hadith with the famous teachers of Baghdad: Triad ibn Muhammad al-Zaynabi, Ibn Talhah al-Ni’ali, Anu I’Hasan ibn Ayyub, Abu I-Khattab ibn Batir, Ahmad ibn ‘Abd al-Qadir ibn Yusuf, and others.
-She also received Hadith lessons and studied other branches of knowledge under the guidance of reputed scholars like Abu ‘Abdullah Hasan ibn Ahmad Nomani, Abu Bakr Muhammad ibn Ahmad-As-Shashi, and Abu-Al-Husayni.
+She also received Hadith lessons and studied other branches of knowledge under the guidance of reputed scholars like Abu ‘Abdullah Hasan ibn Ahmad Nomani, Abu Bakr Muhammad ibn Ahmad-As-Shashi, and Abu-Al-Husayni’.

-At that time, the women would begin their studies with the knowledgeable men and women within the household.
+At that time, women would begin their studies with knowledgeable people within the household.
 Then they would continue with local teachers outside of the family circle.
 If they aspired to pursue further education, they would go to the teachers in other towns and cities.